 Our Research.

-Preventing biodiversity loss and maintaining ecosystem functioning on Earth is one of the grand challenges facing humankind, but developing a better scientific understanding of climate change is not enough.
-We must couple strong science and technological advances with effective decision making that uses that science for conservation and climate action.
-We work at the interface of the social and environmental systems to co-design solutions that benefit both humans and nature.
+Preventing biodiversity loss and maintaining ecosystem functioning on Earth is one of the grand challenges facing humankind, but developing a better scientific understanding of climate change is only part of the challenge.
+We must couple strong science and technological advances with effective decision making that uses that science in order to benefit conservation and climate action.
+Our team works at the interface of the social and environmental systems to co-design land use planning solutions that benefit both humans and nature.
+This project is funded by the U.S. National Science Foundation.

 Forecasting Biodiversity into the Future